acts-project/acts/.github/pull_request_template.md

 PLEASE FOLLOW THE CHECKLIST BELOW WHEN CREATING A NEW PULL REQUEST.
-THE CHECKLIST IS FOR YOUR INFORMATION AN MUST BE REMOVED BEFORE SUBMITTING THE PULL REQUEST.
+THE CHECKLIST IS FOR YOUR INFORMATION AND MUST BE REMOVED BEFORE SUBMITTING THE PULL REQUEST.

 ## Checklist